-The Show is Over is curated by the respected Johannesburg based curator and Curatorial Director at the Javett Art Centre at the University of Pretoria, Gabi Ngcobo in dialogue with Oscar Murillo, who exhibited at the South London Gallery in 2013.
+The Show is Over is curated by Gabi Ngcobo, Curatorial Director at the Javett Art Centre at the University of Pretoria (Javett-UP) in dialogue with Oscar Murillo, who exhibited at the South London Gallery in 2013.

 Artists involved include: Karimah Ashadu, Simnikiwe Buhlungu, Anawana Haloba, Banele Khoza, Donna Kukama, Moshekwa Langa, Tessa Mars, Misheck Masamvu, Santu Mofokeng, Santiago Mostyn, Oscar Murillo, Las Nietas de Nonó, Ishkar Richard, Mmakgabo Helen Sebidi, and Luana Vitra.

 - Seating is available

 - The total watch length of all the films is approximately 1hr 30min